gudqs7-idea-plugins/search-everywhere-api-idea-plugin/CONTRIBUTING_EN.md

 #### Code structure description

-There are 3 main packages under cn.gudqs7.plugins, namely `docer / error / search`, which function as follows:
+There are 3 main packages under cn.gudqs7.plugins, namely `common / diagnostic / search`, which function as follows:
-- doctor: method annotation acquisition
+- common: some common classes, tools and base classes
-- error: access IDEA exception handling component
+- diagnostic: access IDEA exception handling component
 - search: Access and implementation of the Api Tab in Search Everywhere (mainly)

 > For more code questions or suggestions, please contact me by email or issue!